 “In that time period, I think that she was a radical,” said Mesloh.
 The program has since been emulated by cities around the country.
 When Harris became attorney general, she launched a similar pilot program for Los Angeles County.

-Harris’ focus on nipping crime in the bud prevention produced some of her key accomplishments as district attorney.
-But in the context of the presidential race, some of those same accomplishments have struck many critics as overly punitive.
+Harris’ focus on prevention produced some of her key accomplishments as district attorney.
+But in the context of the presidential race, some of those same accomplishments struck many critics as overly punitive.

 Harris has been quick to point out that the “stick” in this carrot and stick approach only came out after a series of escalating interventions, including mandatory meetings with school staff and social workers.
 No one went to jail under the program, though a handful of parents were fined.
 Within a few years, city truancy rates fell by a third and Harris took credit.